 Brown shrimp management in Texas is designed to accommodate all users (bait, small food shrimp and large food shrimp fishermen) while protecting the resource and minimizing waste.
 The supply of large shrimp is ensured by regulating harvest in bays and simultaneously delaying harvest in the gulf until emigrants reach a larger, more valuable size.
-Shrimp are managed by the Texas Legislature through the Shrimp Conservation Act of 1959 (State of Texas 1989).
-This Act established a 45 day closed season in the Texas Territorial Sea (TTS) waters (≤ 16.7 km from shore) from 1 June-15 July each year, but authorized the Texas Parks and Wildlife Commission (TPWC) or Executive Director to adjust closing and opening dates as long as the total closure was ≥ 45 days but ≤ 60 days.
+Prior to 14 May 1990 shrimp were managed by the Texas Legislature through the Shrimp Conservation Act of 1959 (State of Texas 1989).
+This Act established a 45 day closed season in the Texas Territorial Sea (TTS) waters (≤ 16.7 km from shore) from 1 June-15 July each year.
+In 1975 the Texas Legislature authorized the Texas Parks and Wildlife Commission (TPWC) to adjust closing and opening dates as long as the total closure was \geq 45 days but \leq 60 days.
+In April 1978 the TPWC delegated this authority to the TPWD Executive Director.
+On 2 November 1989 the Texas Shrimp Fishery Management Plan was adopted by the TPWC.
+Chapter 77, TPWD Code, provided the TPWC with the authority to regulate the catching, possession, purchase, and sale of shrimp (1st sales transaction) after a Shrimp Fishery Management Plan developed by the TPWD was approved by the TPWC.
+Effective 14 May 1990 the TPWC amended Texas Parks and Wildlife Code, Chapter 77, Section 77.061(a)(1), 77.065, and 77.067 to mandate a closure of the TTS beginning 30 minutes after sunset on 15 May to 30 minutes after sunset on 15 July.
+However, the opening date of 15 July could still be altered by the Executive Director using sound biological data.

-The purpose of the annual closure is to protect small shrimp from fishing pressure until they reach a larger, more valuable size (≥112 mm mean TL) and to minimize waste caused by discarding smaller shrimp during gulf harvest.
-Texas has closed the TTS for over 20 years; the statutory 1 June-15 July season has been adjusted nine times (Table 1).
-The rationale for adjusting closure dates was detailed by Moffett (1967, 1972), Johnson (1976), Bryan (1983, 1985, 1986 and 1988), and Procarione and Fuls (In press).
+The purpose of the annual closure is to protect small shrimp from fishing pressure until they reach a larger, more valuable size (≥ 112 mm mean TL) and to minimize waste caused by discarding smaller shrimp during gulf harvest.

+Texas has closed the TTS for 30 years; the statutory 1 June-15 July season has been adjusted nine times (Table 1).
+The rationale for adjusting closure dates was detailed by Moffett (1967, 1972), Johnson (1976), Bryan (1983, 1985, 1986 and 1988), and Procarione and Fuls (1990).
 Small shrimp were protected in the TTS by closures prior to 1981, but large numbers of small shrimp were still captured and discarded in waters beyond Texas' jurisdiction (Berry and Benton 1969, Baxter 1973, Bryan et al. 1982).